alidcast/rogue.js/README.md

 With Rogue, the server rendering configuration will be nearly invisible to you.
 You don't need a special `/pages` directory (like Nextjs) or a separate `routes.js` file (like Afterjs).
 All you need is the `App.js` entry point you'd usually have.
 This means that you can wrap your app in layouts/transitions/providers, etc. the same way you would in a regular React Application, and staying true to React's values, you can organize your code however you like.

+We're able to simplify the server-rendering setup for your app, by assuming that you're using (or plan to use) two great technologies: [React Router](https://github.com/ReactTraining/react-router/) (for dynamic routing) and [Apollo Graphql](https://github.com/apollographql/apollo-client) (for querying data).

-As an added benefit, Rogue also comes with first-class support for: GraphQL (Apollo), State Management (Redux), and Css-in-Js (Emotion / Styled-Components).
+As an added benefit, Rogue also comes with first-class support for: State Management (Redux) and Css-in-Js (Emotion / Styled-Components).

 But anyway, -- these are just words; and we know the way to your heart is with code, so here's an example of how your server-rendered apps will look going forward: